 11. Lake Tahoe, California and Nevada

-Even though Lake Tahoe is more popular during the summer months for beachside goodness and water fun, it also happens to be a glorious winter destination for those who love the outdoors.
+Even though Lake Tahoe is more popular during the summer months for beachside goodness and water fun, it also happens to be a glorious winter destination for those who love the outdoors and stunning views.

 Once winter creeps in, the mountains that surround Lake Tahoe become a mecca for fun winter sports, with cross-country skiing, snowboarding, snowshoeing, ice skating, and sleigh rides being just a few of the activities on offer.